6 Traditional Vietnamese Cultural Values to Know About

 The custom of worshiping ancestors, including grandparents and parents of each family, has been shaped in Vietnam for a long time.

-Vietnamese ancestor worship is a very respectful act, which expresses the spirit unforgetting the roots.
-This feature is also an obligation of all human beings.
+Vietnamese ancestor worship is a respectful act that expresses the spirit of not forgetting one’s roots, which is also an obligation of all human beings.

 Worship the Nguyen Family